The-Marcy-Lab-School/aws-cloud9-github-setup/README.md

 ### Configure Github in the AWS Terminal

 1. Open up your Cloud9 environment.
-Run the following lines in the terminal, replacing the username and email with your Github username and email:
+Run the following lines in the terminal, **replacing the username and email with your Github username and email**:

 ```sh
 git config --global user.name "Your Github Username"